 Geothermometers are natural mineral systems that may be used to estimate the temperatures that produce an equilibrated mineral assemblage in a metamorphic rock through element partitioning between minerals.
 This study is an experimental calibration of a garnet-biotite geothermometer using experimental methods based largely on Ferry and Spear's (1978) widely cited experimental calibration of a garnet-biotite geothermometer.
 This study used natural materials in order to better simulate metamorphic conditions.
 After a series of homogenization runs and experimental ion exchange runs at 600, 700 and 800°C this experiment has undergone entirely new reactions reflecting our simulated metamorphic conditions and resulting reactions of a pelitic amphibolite facies.

 Durkin, Kathryn Elaine, "Experimental calibration of Fe and Mg partitioning between garnet and biotite samples at elevated pressures" (2012).
-Theses, Dissertations, and Projects.
-95.
+Honors Project, Smith College, Northampton, MA.

 iii,, 45 p. : ill. (some col.) Honors project-Smith College, Northampton, Mass., 2012.
 Includes bibliographical references (p.
 31-32)